-

 Can a taxpayer amend the taxpayer’s return after it has been filed?
 Are there any time limits to do this?

-Right to File an Additional Declaration: If a taxpayer discovers an error in their filed return, they may submit an additional declaration to correct the mistake or fill in any missing information related to taxation.
+- Right to File an Additional Declaration (TPL Article 371): If a taxpayer discovers an error in a filed return, they may submit an additional declaration to correct the mistake or complete missing information.
+If the correction is filed within the original filing deadline and up to 15 days thereafter, no tax loss penalty is imposed.

 -